Circulant ADMM-Net for Fast High-resolution DoA Estimation: Experimental Setup

 \subsection{Datasets}

 For the training setup of CADMM-Net and CHADMM-Net, we fix the dictionary size to $N=256$ and set $\gamma=1/2$.
 Experiments are conducted in both ULA and SLA scenarios using an array with $M=30$ elements.
 In the SLA case, $30$ elements are randomly subsampled from a ULA that spans a total aperture of $60\lambda/2$.
 For each setting, a training set of $10^{5}$ measurement vectors and a validation set of $2\times10^{4}$ measurement vectors are generated together with their corresponding ground truth vectors.
 The number of targets $K$ is selected uniformly at random from between $1$ and $8$.
-Afterwards, $K$ frequencies $f_{k}^{*}$, for $k=1, 2,\hdots, K$, are drawn from the interval $[-1/2,1/2[$ while ensuring that the difference between any two frequencies is at least $1/M$ \cite{super-resolution}.
-Subsequently, each frequency $f_{k}^{*}$ is mapped to its nearest grid point $f_{k}$.
+Afterwards, $K$ frequencies $\{f_{k}^{*}\}_{k=1}^{K}$ are drawn from the interval $[-1/2,1/2[$ while ensuring that the difference between any two frequencies is at least $1/M$.\blfootnote{The reason we generate the normalized frequencies directly, instead of generating $K$ angles $\{\theta_{k}^{*}\}_{k=1}^{K}$ and then converting them into their corresponding normalized frequency through $f_{k}^{*} = 1/2 \sin(\theta_{k}^{*})$, is that the resolvability of signals is fundamentally determined by how far apart the normalized frequencies \cite{super-resolution} are, as opposed to how far apart the angles are.} Subsequently, for generating the ground truth vectors, each frequency $f_{k}^{*}$ is mapped to its nearest grid point $f_{k}$.
 For every $f_{k}$, an amplitude $x_{k}$ is generated with $|x_{k}|\sim \mathcal{U}(0,1)$ and $\textrm{arg}(x_{k})\sim \mathcal{U}(0,2\pi)$, thereby constructing the ground truth vector $\mathbf{x}$.
 Finally, the signal-to-noise ratio (SNR) is fixed at 15 dB, and the measurement vector $\mathbf{y}$ corresponding to $\mathbf{x}$ is produced as